 Not everyone feels compelled to follow the rules.
-Whether greedy, or simply believing the rules don’t apply to you … or at least the way you conduct business.
-There are a boatload of people, from our CFO, to dissatisfied customers, to our Strike Force, with which you don’t want to conduct business regarding the enforcement of violations against you.
-The following are cases from the INSURANCE INSIGHTS Newsletter.
-These real cases should discourage you from dancing with the devil.
+Whether desperate, hopeless, greedy, or simply believing the rules don’t apply to you … or at least the way you conduct business.
+Here’s the thing: There are a boatload of people, from our CFO, to dissatisfied customers, to our Strike Force, with which you don’t want to conduct business regarding the enforcement of violations against you.
+The following are cases from the DFS, Miami and Tallahassee newspapers.
+Names have been altered and brevity used, but these real cases should discourage you from dancing with the devil.

 The following are instances in which licensees or other persons violated the Florida Insurance Code and the administrative action the department has taken against them.
-Note: All administrative investigations are subject to referral to the Division of Insurance Fraud for criminal investigation.
+Note: All administrative investigations are subject to referral to the Division of Investigative and Forensic Services for criminal investigation.

 Since July 2014, the Division of Insurance Fraud has made 59 arrests of individuals who were licensed by the Department or who were required to be licensed but were operating without one.
 These arrests represent $4.47 million in fraud and involved insurance agents, bail bond agents and public adjusters.
 [Florida CFO, Division of Fraud, Insurance Fraud Press Releases]